d-plaindoux/suitcase/README.md

 Matching complex Objects
 ------------------------

 The pattern system is open and accept ad-hoc cases.
-For instance for the `List` two patterns has been proposed:
+For instance for the `List` two patterns are available:
-* `Nil` for empty list and
+* `Lists.empty()` for the empty list and
-* `Cons` for the other (contains one element or more).
+* `Lists.cons(?,?)` for lists containing at least one element.

 Then a simple function able to check when a list is empty can be proposed.